Quantum Knots and Riemann Hypothesis: Quantum Knizhnik-Zamolodchikov Equation In Dual Form

 The above definition of the energy operator $T(z)$ is called the Sugawara construction \cite{Fra}.
 We first have the following well known theorem on $T(z)$ in conformal field theory \cite{Fra}: \begin{theorem}

 The operator product $T(z)T(w)$ is given by the following formula:

-for some constant $c=\frac{4k}{k+g}$ ($g=2$ for the group $SU(2)$) and as a convention we omit the regular term of this product. \end{theorem} {\bf Proof}.
-In \cite{Fra} there is a detail proof of this theorem.
+for some constant $c=\frac{4k_0}{k_0+g_0}$ and as a convention we omit the regular term of this product. \end{theorem} {\bf Proof}.
+In \cite{Fra} there is a detail proof of this theorem where the constant $ \frac{1}{2(k_0+g_0)}$ is shown to be a normalization constant such that this theorem holds.
 Here we want to remark that the formula (\ref{n8d}) for the product $J^a(z)J^b(x)$ is used for the proof of this theorem. $\diamond$

 From this theorem we then have the following Virasoro algebra of the mode expansion of $T(z)$ \cite{Fra}\cite{Fuc}: \begin{theorem}

 Let us write $T(z)$ in the following Laurent series form:

 This means that the modes $L_n(w)$ are defined by